-The ICF Group recognises that a certain degree of risk is inherent to its activity and its objective is therefore to reach a prudent risk level with a view to maintaining a significantly higher solvency coefficient than the minimum required by banking regulations.
+In this area, the ICF Group assumes a certain degree of risk that is intrinsic to its operations.
+Consequently, the Group's objective is to achieve a prudent level of risk which enables it to maintain a solvency ratio significantly higher than the statutory minimum required by banking regulations.

-E.5 Identify any risks that have occurred during the year.
+E.5 Identify any risks that have occurred during the year